JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/devops-best-practices-a-example-with-azure-devops/index.md

 We need a new stage containing a step of type “`AzureCLI` script” that will help us save the image tag to use.

-The script is just a bash script parsing the output of querying the Azure CLI.
+The script is just a bash script parsing the output of querying the Azure CLI and storing the image name matching to a variable.

 ```yaml
 stages: